 AgentMile provides a real estate CRM and marketing automation, smart property search, smart contracts, full access to property history, digital identities of people and properties, data sharing, AI to facilitate decision-making, and AR/VR walkthroughs of real estate property.

 To help provide the above solutions, AgentMile platform features six modules.
-These include property digital identities, a module which collects information about property stored on the blockchain and processes it to present data to end users and the module aims at providing a secure and traceable property history; Elasticsearch, a search engine module to improve property search and experience; and User digital identities, the third module that incorporates user information including data from third parties such as brokers and tenants.
+These include property digital identities, a module which collects information about property stored on the blockchain and processes it to present data to end-users and the module aims at providing a secure and traceable property history; Elasticsearch, a search engine module to improve property search and experience; and User digital identities, the third module that incorporates user information including data from third parties such as brokers and tenants.

-The leasing smart contract manager is another module and is tasked with controlling all lease information as provided by tenants, landlords and brokers and the manager creates smart contract that governs the lease; AI module is meant to process all data stored on the blockchain to provide accurate recommendations and analysis to AgentMile users and to third parties via the OpenAPI; hence OpenAPI is the sixth module and which will facilitate exchange of data with public and third parties.
+The leasing smart contract manager is another module and is tasked with controlling all lease information as provided by tenants, landlords and brokers and the manager creates smart contract that governs the lease; AI module is meant to process all data stored on the blockchain to provide accurate recommendations and analysis to AgentMile users and to third parties via the OpenAPI; hence OpenAPI is the sixth module and which will facilitate the exchange of data with public and third parties.

 AgentMile Smart Contract Ecosystem

 The first type, the Multiple Listing Service Smart Contract keeps and manages the comprehensive property list and provides a full property history and records any relationship with the other smart contracts.
-The data encompasses a resume of property information ratings, reviews and comments from tenants/brokers providing an in-depth record of the entire property-related data.
+The data encompasses a resume of property information ratings, reviews, and comments from tenants/brokers providing an in-depth record of the entire property-related data.

-The Property Leasing Smart Contract governs the leasing contract and helps make and manage interactions between brokers, landlords and tenants throughout the property leasing life cycle.
-This contract details the terms of the lease contract, the frequency, payment methods and lease rates.
+The Property Leasing Smart Contract governs the leasing contract and helps make and manage interactions between brokers, landlords, and tenants throughout the property leasing life cycle.
+This contract details the terms of the lease contract, the frequency, payment methods, and lease rates.
 It also manages escrow payment, broker fees and security deposits among other things.
 This contract tells details of the property transactions and its history such as rental payments, repairs and maintenance requests, multi-signed agreements, escrow payments, etc.

 Users can create own Property Leasing Smart Contracts by completing a questionnaire via the web or mobile app after which the contract is created and deployed.
 The user does not need to have any special skills about creating or deploying a contract.
-They can also search property as per lease rates and other factors.
+They can also search for property as per lease rates and other factors.

 AgentMile has a platform token known as ESTATE, which is an EIP-20 standard-based Ethereum token.
 Currently available for purchase on different exchanges, this token can be spent in paying for and rewarding of services on the platform as well as other transactions.

-Users will pay in ESTATE token when they publish properties on the platform, advertises on the AgentMile platform, leases and rents a property on the platform, uses AI to report and make better decisions related to their or other properties, and when they use the technology as a white label solution.
+Users will pay in ESTATE token when they publish properties on the platform, advertises on the AgentMile platform, leases, and rents a property on the platform uses AI to report and make better decisions related to their or other properties, and when they use the technology as a white label solution.

-AgentMile, according to their token document details, will reward users in Estate token for registering, creating profiles, and completing KYC, reviewing property, promoting a property, sharing data, completing a lease and rental agreement.
+AgentMile, according to their token document details, will reward users in Estate token for registering, creating profiles, and completing KYC, reviewing the property, promoting a property, sharing data, completing a lease and rental agreement.